vishakiv/Margins_To_Main_Stage/README.md

 - **Pandas**: for data cleaning and processing
 - **Streamlit**: for the interactive web interface
 - **Plotly**: for interactive data visualisations

-## Exploring the app
-- **Home page**: Introduction to the project
-- **Historical Overview**: Learn about the contextual background that led up to the first WWC in 1991.
-- **Global Participation**: View information about each edition’s competitiors, their placings, and the growth of the competition over time.
-- **Performance Metrics**: Discover the tournament’s top finishers and analyse detailed data related to the tournament’s increasing competitiveness
-- **Attendance figures**: Find out to what extent public and media interest has grown over time.
-- **Equality Drive**: Discover where the women’s game still has to make up ground.

-Coming soon:

-- **Reference page**: See the sources that made this app possible.
-- **Match dashboard**: Visualise statistics around the iconic 2023 World Cup final featuring Spain and England.
-- **Iconic moments**: Relive a selection of moments that can truely be called gamechangers in WWC history.
-- **Hypothesis testing**: TBA